Normalizations and misspecification in skill formation models: Monte Carlo simulations

-I use the estimation procedure explained in Section \ref{s:estimation_ces}, which simplifies in this setup because investment is exogenous (and thus, $\kappa_t = 0$).
+For my approach, I use the estimation procedure explained in Appendix \ref{s:estimation_ces}, which simplifies in this setup because investment is exogenous (and thus, $\kappa_t = 0$).
 Moreover, to focus on the scale restriction only, I set $\mu_{\theta,t,m} = \mu_{I,t,m} = 0$ for all $m$ and $t$.
-Finally, I impose that the first skill measures is age-invariant, set $\lambda_{\theta,t,1} = 1$ for all $t$, and estimate $\lambda_{I,t,1}$.
+Finally, I impose that the first skill measure and the first investment measure are age-invariant.
+I then set $\lambda_{I,t,1} = 1$ for all $t$, and estimate $\lambda_{\theta,t,1}$.
 I therefore impose Assumptions \ref{a:normalization_ces}, \ref{a:ageinvariant_technology_skills_ces}(a), and \ref{a:ageinvariant_technology_investment_ces}(a), as well as both parts of Assumption \ref{a:add_restrictions_ces}.
-While only one part of the last assumption is needed (i.e. age-invariance of the skill measures could be dropped), they are both satisfied in this setup.
-That is, I estimate $\lambda_{I,t,1}$ along with the production function parameters by solving
+While only one part of the last assumption is needed (i.e. age-invariance of the measures could be dropped), they are both satisfied in this setup.
+I then estimate $\lambda_{\theta} = \lambda_{\theta,t,1}$ along with the production function parameters by solving